Spikef/react-native-gesture-password/README.md

 ### message (string)

 The message text you want to show.
+NOTE: If you leave this blank, no message appears for any state changes.

 ### status (string)